4dboard/Proxy-yxorP/docs/classes/yxorP/lib/proxy/Psr7/AppendStream.md

 ### getSize

-Tries to calculate the size by adding the size of each stream.
+Get the size of the stream if known.

 ```php
 public getSize(): int|null
 ```

-If any of the streams do not return a valid number, then the size of the append stream cannot be determined and null is returned.

-{@inheritdoc}